dauphaihau-camille/camille/README.md

 # Camille
 A note-taking web application where you can think, write, and plan.

-This repository is the parent workspace for the Camille project.
-The application code lives in separate Git submodules so each app keeps its own history and remote repository.

 ## Product Capabilities

 - **Realtime collaboration** - multiple users can edit the same document with shared document state and live presence foundations